lidat/knowledge-center/pages/knowledgedocs/Bots/add bot as a user/Add a bot as a user.md

 8. Click **Save**.

-Note: You must have admin or campaign manager permissions in order to create a bot type user.
+<div class="note">Note: You must have admin or campaign manager permissions in order to create a bot type user.</div>